mvolkmann/rust-rest/README.md

 (optimized by the Rust compiler) of the Rust servers and the benchmark code were:

-- Rust/actix-web: 3.098 seconds
+- Rust/actix-web: 2.873 seconds
-- Rust/warp: 3.236 seconds
+- Rust/warp: 3.176 seconds
-- Rust/rocket: 3.765 seconds
+- Rust/rocket: 3.619 seconds
-- Rust/tide: 4.033 seconds
+- Rust/tide: 3.687 seconds
 - Deno/oak: 7.926 seconds
 - Node/Express: 8.015 seconds
 - Python/FastAPI: 11.718 seconds
 - Python/Flask: never completes; get "Operation timed out"

-To build a release version of one of the Rust-based servers, cd to its directory and enter `cargo build --release`.
+To build and run a release version of one of the Rust-based servers, cd to its directory and enter `cargo run --release`.
-To run the server, enter `./target/release/{executable-name}`.

 To install the dependencies needed by the `express` server, cd to its directory and enter `npm install`.